Xinglab/SQUID/README.md

  Log file for running SQUID pipeline

 ###gtf_files###
-A folder contains different types of gtf files to run the program.
+An intermediate folder contains different types of gtf files to run the program.
 Use mouse genome as examples.

 	Mus_musculus.Ensembl.GRCm38.78.gtf: the ensemble gtf files.
 This file should be provided by user.
 	Exon_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains exons only